eingonpwint-coding/ENPDotNetCoreBatch5/README.md

 Solution -Right click -> Configure start up Project

 if u need to know print for sql script, refer to refit video

+if u use dependency injection in console, install microsoft.extensions.dependency injection